valvoda/valvoda.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a second-year PhD student at the University of Cambridge supervised by Professor Simone Teufel.
-Before joining the Natural Language and Information Processing group I've completed the MPhil in Advanced Computer Science also at the University of Cambridge.
+Before joining the [Natural Language and Information Processing](https://www.cl.cam.ac.uk/research/nl/){:target="\_blank"} group I've completed the MPhil in Advanced Computer Science also at the University of Cambridge.
 Before that, I've obtained a Bachelor of Law at the University of Exeter.
 I'm a member of [Rycolab](https://rycolab.io/){:target="\_blank"} at ETH Zurrich.

 My PhD is on modeling precedent based reasoning in legal systems using deep learning.
 I work on what deep learning models can learn, have learned and should learn.